City Region & Growth Deals

 City Region and Growth Deals invest in projects that drive regional economic growth and create jobs.

 What are City Region Deals and Growth Deals?

-City Region Deals and Growth Deals are agreements between the UK Government, Scottish Government and local partners that invest in projects tailored to the needs and strengths of Scotland’s regions.
+City Region Deals and Growth Deals are agreements between the UK Government, Scottish Government and local partners.
+This approach brings all levels of government together to make long-term investments that are tailored to the needs and strengths of the region.